lucylow/Starfish/README.md

 ---
+### Problem  &#x1F49C;

+Quality data is an asset for data scientists and researchers.
+There is a problem with the distribution and consumption of data for AI specialists, data scientists, big data engineers, or buisness intelligence professionals.

-### Introduction &#x1F49C;
+### Solution: Starfish &#x1F49C;

-The Proof of Concept (PoC) Data Marketplace.
+The Proof of Concept (PoC) Decentralized Data Marketplace.
 A decentralized data exchange that inventivies publishing data for training artificial intelligence models.
-Encourages distribution and consumption of data for AI specialists, data scientists, big data engineers, or buisness intelligence professionals.
-Quality data is an asset for data scientists and researchers.
 Help grow the decentralized data ecosystem by allowing users to explore, download, and publish open data sets.

 Implementation of the paper ["A Decentralized Data Exchance Protocol to Unlock Data for Artifical Intelligence"](https://oceanprotocol.com/marketplace-framework.pdf).

+Join the Ecosystem building the future of distributed, decentralized, and permissionless technologies, together.

 * Development of data trusts, to improve trust and ease around sharing data
 * Making research data machine more readable
 * Supporting text and data mining as standards and essential tool for research

 ---
 ### Judging Criteria &#x1F49C;